Be Prepared | Policy & Guidance | Grants Resources | Funding Opportunities | Training & Education

 Post award Change of Scope

 In general, the principle investigator (PI) may make changes in the methodology, approach, or other aspects of the project objectives.
-However, the grantee must obtain prior approval from the NIH awarding office for a change in the direction, type of research or training, or other areas that constitute a significant change from the aims, objectives, or purposes of the approved project.
-The grantee must make the initial determination of the significance of a change and will consult with the Grants Management Officer and Project Officer as necessary.
+However, the recipient must obtain prior approval from the NIH awarding office for a change in the direction, type of research or training, or other areas that constitute a significant change from the aims, objectives, or purposes of the approved project.
+The recipient must make the initial determination of the significance of a change and will consult with the Grants Management Officer and Project Officer as necessary.
 A change of animal species is likely to be considered a change of scope.
 See the NIH Grants Policy Statement to learn more about post award changes of scope.
 Some changes may require IACUC approval.
 See OLAW’s frequently asked question “What is considered a significant change to a project that would require IACUC review?” to learn more.

 - ALTBIB provides a bibliography of alternatives to animal models, including links to non-NIH resources